-General: When opening the container and preparing spray or using undiluted concentrate, wear chemical resistant waterproof clothing over a layer of normal clothing and a washable hat, elbow-length chemical resistant gloves, impervious footwear and full facepiece respirator with organic vapour/gas cartridge or canister.
-If applying by boomspray equipment with enclosed operator's cab and air filtration or aerial spraying equipment, wear cotton overalls buttoned to the neck and wrist (or equivalent clothing) and elbow-length chemical resistant gloves.
-If applying by boomspray equipment waterproof clothing over a layer of normal clothing and a washable hat, elbow-length chemical resistant gloves.
-If applying by boomspray equipment with open operator's cab or hand-held spray equipment wear chemical resistant waterproof clothing over a layer of normal clothing and a washable hat, elbow-length chemical resistant gloves and full facepiece respirator with organic vapour/gas cartridge or canister.
+General: When opening the container and preparing spray or using undiluted concentrate, wear cotton overalls buttoned to the neck and wrist and a washable hat, elbow-length chemical resistant gloves, goggles and half face piece respirator with organic vapour/gas cartridge or canister.
+When using the prepared spray, wear cotton overalls buttoned to the neck and wrist and a washable hat and elbow-length chemical resistant gloves.
+If applying by hand wear half facepiece respirator with organic vapour/gas cartridge or canister.
+If product in eyes, wash it out immediately with water.

-Personal Hygiene: Poisonous if absorbed by skin contact, inhaled or swallowed.
-Corrosive to the eyes and skin.
-Will irritate the nose and throat.
+Personal Hygiene: Harmful if swallowed.
+Will irritate the eyes and skin.
 Avoid contact with the eyes and skin.
-Do not inhale vapour or spray mist.
+DO NOT inhale spray mist.
+Clean water should be available for washing in case of eye or skin contamination.
 After use and before eating, drinking or smoking wash hands, arms and face thoroughly with soap and water.
+After each day's use, wash gloves, goggles, respirator (and if rubber wash with detergent and warm water) and contaminated clothing.
 Shower at the end of the workday.